-The trophy in it's handsome display case
+The trophy is housed in a handsome walnut cabinet

 - Honours list

 - Sam McKinlay